mrapp-ke/MLRL-Boomer/doc/user_guide/boosting/parameters.md

     - `holdout_set_size` (Default value = `0.33`) The percentage of examples to be included in the holdout set.
 For example, a value of 0.3 corresponds to 30% of the available examples.
 Must be in (0, 1).

-  - `'stratified-label-wise'` The available examples are split into a training set and a holdout set according to an iterative stratified sampling method that ensures that for each label the proportion of relevant and irrelevant examples is maintained.
+  - `'stratified-output-wise'` The available examples are split into a training set and a holdout set according to an iterative stratified sampling method that ensures that for each label the proportion of relevant and irrelevant examples is maintained.
 The following options may be provided using the {ref}`bracket-notation`:

     - `holdout_set_size` (Default value = `0.33`) The percentage of examples to be included in the holdout set.
 For example, a value of 0.3 corresponds to 30% of the available examples.
 Must be in (0, 1).